-- move: change the color of one node at a time (no new colors).
-12 vicini: VVGRVG, GVGRVG, RRGRVG, RGGRVG, RVRRVG etc. none feasible! - objective function to evaluate: little variations (plateau!)
+- move: change the color of one node at a time (no new color).
+12 neighbours: VVGRVG, GVGRVG, RRGRVG, RGGRVG, RVRRVG etc. none feasible! - objective function to evaluate: little variations (plateau!)

 $ilde{f}$ that penalizes non-feasibilities, includes (weighted sum) other features, but ...